 For example, say you have a car which emits 51-75 g/km of carbon dioxide.
 If this is a petrol vehicle, your first-year rate will be £25.
 But if you have a diesel which doesn’t meet the new standards, that first year tax rate will be £110, even if your emission level is the same.
 After the first year, you’ll pay the same rate of £150 a year, whether your car is petrol or diesel.

 Cars registered before 1st April 2017 are subject to the old car tax scheme, which doesn’t make a distinction between petrol and diesel, with the rate you pay entirely depending on your emissions levels.

 When car shopping, it’s important to research the reliability of your chosen vehicle.

 While this will vary significantly between individual models, research published in 2018 suggests that diesel cars may be less reliable, and then cost more to put right.

 Car maintenance firm MotorEasy crunched the data on 30,000 faults on three to eight-year-old petrol and diesel cars over a 12 month period, and found that not only were diesel models three times more likely to go wrong, they also came with an average repair bill of £517, compared to £433 for petrol models.

 According to the RAC, diesel models are likely to cost you anything from £1,000 to £2,500 more than the petrol equivalent, partly due to the extra tech needed for them to pass emissions tests.

-This drop in diesel car sales is an important factor to consider when looking for your next car.
+This declining popularity of diesel cars is a factor to consider when looking for your next car.
 While the lower demand may mean you find it easier to negotiate a bargain on a diesel car, you may then find it harder to sell it down the line.